 While the price of an EV may be similar to most comparable petrol or diesel cars, the cost of running one is significantly cheaper.

-100% electric cars are designed to be as efficient as possible and there are generally 3 main components powering the vehicle; the on-board charger, inverter and motor.
+Fully electric cars are designed to be as efficient as possible and there are generally 3 main components powering the vehicle; the on-board charger, inverter and motor.
 This means there is far less wear and tear on the car and little stress on the motor, with fewer moving parts susceptible to damage.
 This means you’ll rarely have to have your EV serviced and the running and repair costs are minimal.

 Better for the environment

-Pure electric cars have zero tailpipe emissions making them greener, cleaner and better for the environment than any petrol or diesel car currently on the road.
+Fully electric cars have zero tailpipe emissions making them greener, cleaner and better for the environment than any petrol or diesel car currently on the road.
 When driven in electric mode, plug-in hybrids emit zero tailpipe emissions.